In Memory of Ralph Paige: Champion of Black Farmers

 That was Ralph.
 He knew full well the realities of racial distrust, but it didn’t prevent him from bringing people together to work for justice and to improve people’s lives.

-When I first met Ralph, about 20 years ago, he was the Executive Director of the Federation of Southern Cooperatives (FSC) and was a Bioneers board at the time.
+When I first met Ralph, about 20 years ago, he was the Executive Director of the Federation of Southern Cooperatives (FSC) and was a Bioneers board member at the time.
 As the Project Manager for the Bioneers Restorative Development Initiative, I was organizing some of the first organic farming and medicinal herb trainings in the Deep South for FSC farmers.

 The FSC grew out of the civil rights movement in the 1960’s to support Black farmers and help them retain land ownership.
 According to the 1910 Census of Agriculture, Black farmers numbered over 200,000.
 By the year 2001, those numbers were estimated to have shrunk to 19,000.